sametcaka/SU2_wiki_images/Mesh-File.md

 ![Square Mesh Example](http://su2.stanford.edu/github_wiki/square.png)

+**Square Mesh Example: Note that the figure uses Tecplot node and element number (starting at 1).
+The node and element numbering for SU2 start at 0.**

 The first line of the .su2 mesh declares the dimensionality of the problem.
 SU2 can handle 2-D or 3-D geometries.
 As a note, for 2D simulations, it is recommended that a truly 2D mesh is used (no z-coordinates) rather than a quasi-2D mesh (one or more cells deep in the third dimension with symmetry boundary conditions).
 For the 2D square mesh, the dimension is defined as follows:

 ```